raacker/raacker.github.io_backup/_posts/Linux/2017-06-26-make-a-shared-directory-in-your-virtual-machinevirtualbox.markdown

 Step3.
 Just reboot!

 Now you can find the sf_'folder name' on your desktop.
+If your shared folder keep disappearing always when you boot your machine, try these steps in Virtualbox Manager.

 When I tried this with Lubuntu, it didn't work well actually.
 I think some of linux distribution support automation or shared folder options.
 If you're facing any problem, feel free to comment below.